acts-project/acts/docs/tracking.md

 formed tracks.
 :::

 This section provides a high-level view of a track reconstruction chain, and is largely based on [^phd:gessinger:2021].
+It gives an overview of the basic building blocks conceptually, and also connects these building blocks with the concrete implementations in the core ACTS library, where available.

 ## Charged particle detection